SexyWerewolf/advanced-request-delayer/README.md

 - **Delay Requests**: Configure specific URLs to be delayed.
 - **Customizable Rules**: Add, edit, and delete delay rules via a user-friendly popup interface.
 - **Regex Support**: Use regular expressions to define URL patterns for more flexible rule configuration.
+- **Custom Random Delay**: Use a random delay of your choice
+- **Enbale/Desable** You have the option to turn on/off the delayer if you wish

 ## Installation